Unit Training Assembly childcare available to reservists

 |0

-This work, Unit Training Assembly childcare available to reservists, is free of known copyright restrictions under U.S. copyright law.
+This work, Unit Training Assembly childcare available to reservists, by SSgt Nicholas Monteleone, identified by DVIDS, is free of known copyright restrictions under U.S. copyright law.

 LEAVE A COMMENT